fvinas/tf_rds_bootstrap/README.md

 - `master_password` - your RDS cluster master user password
 - `database` - your database name
 - `shell_script` - (optional) a shell script template that will be run from the ephemeral instance (details below)
-- `mysql_script` - (optional) a SQL script that will be run from the ephemeral instance against a MySQL/Aurora RDS DB
+- `sql_script` - (optional) a SQL script that will be run from the ephemeral instance against a MySQL/Aurora RDS DB
 - `instance_type` - (optional, default `t2.micro`) ephemeral instance type

 Usage